arcktip/mspbus/README.md

 Database Setup
 --------------
- 1. Create a PostgreSQL database (here we call it "omgtransit")
+ 1. Create a PostgreSQL database (here we call it "omgtransit").
+See "Creating A Database"
  2. Enable PostGIS extensions on this database
  3. Run `sudo mkdir -p /etc/nubic/db`
  4. Create the file `/etc/nubic/db/omgtransit.yml`